How Shortcuts Land You in Hot Water

 Help is near

 One of the quickest solutions for this dilemma is found within the Start Your Own Gift Basket Business course I teach online.
-While I’m not an attorney or CPA, I help students in the course to find both people through proper Internet research.
+While I’m not an attorney or CPA, I help students in the course to find both people in their local area through proper internet research.

 I actually do the digging, show students how I uncover information, and then provide general questions to ask along with questions they’ve already written for the interview.